lz398/distAngsd/README.md

 * -outglf specifies the directory of output genotype likelihoods files.
 If -outglf is not provided, genotype likelihoods files will not be saved.

 * -is2Dinfer determines whether genetic distance t and invariable site proportion p_inv are jointly inferred.
 The default value is 0, which means, by default, only genetic distance t will be inferred on the assumption that all sites are variable.
+* -isex determines whether nucleotide transitions are excluded in the analysis.
+The default value is 0, which indicates nucleotide transitions are also included in the default analysis (It currently only work when -is2Dinfer is 0).
 * -p_inv gives the simulated true p_inv.
 It should be provided if a 2-d simulation and inference is conducted.

 * -isthreading determines whether the EM algorithm is conducted parallelly.
 The default value is 0.